xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

         <img src="media/xm-testing-3.png" width="300">
     </kbd>

-5. You should see your example pipeline in Azure DevOps start and if drill into the details you will see it is waiting on on the InvokeRESTAPI task.
+5. You should see your example pipeline in Azure DevOps start and if you drill into the details you will see it is waiting on the InvokeRESTAPI task.
 It is waiting on a reply from xMatters.

     <kbd>
         <img src="media/xm-testing-4.png" width="300">
     </kbd>

-6. After a short time one of the targets you configured in the pipeline task payload field xmRecipients should recieve a notification similar to below (This is viewed from with xMatters app)
+6. After a short time one of the notification targets you configured in the pipeline task payload field xmRecipients should recieve a notification similar to below (This is viewed from with xMatters app)

     <kbd>
         <img src="media/xm-testing-5.jpg" width="300">